apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 }
 ```

-As you might _not_ expect, clients can _also_ query an interface field for subfields that _aren't_ included in the interface:
+Clients can _also_ query for subfields that _aren't_ included in the interface:

 ```graphql
 query GetBooks {